 Chengdu Universiade Village opens

 Photo taken on July 22, 2023 shows the opening ceremony of the FISU Games Village in Chengdu, southwest China's Sichuan Province.
 The 31st International University Sports Federation (FISU) Summer World University Games will be held in Chengdu from July 28 to August 8.
-(Xinhua/Wang Xi)
+(Xinhua/Huang Wei)

+CHENGDU, July 22 (Xinhua) -- The FISU World University Games Village in Chengdu officially opened its door to athletes and team officials here on Saturday.

+Wang Jiayi, vice president of the organizing committee, welcomed athletes from all over the world in his speech.
+"The opening of the Village means the home for all athletes during the Chengdu Universiade is fully prepared.
+We send a sincere invitation for athletes from all countries and regions to take part in the celebration of youth, enhance our mutual understanding and promote friendship," he said.

 Photos